About Our Parish

 Reverend Stavrou resigned as pastor in March, 1924 after plans for the erection of the new church were already laid out.
 These plans became a reality during the pastorship of Reverend Vasilos Lokis, another native of Epirus, who served the community from 1924-1928.
 (During his short absence, Reverend Christopher Kontogeorge served temporarily.)
 During the pastorship of Reverend Lokis the St. Spyridon Church at Orange Street was erected.
 With the great efficiency and energy which characterized the man, he succeeded in erecting the church.
 William Patterson and later Theodore Stevens were the Chairmen for the collection of funds for the church.
 It was also decided in the general meeting to borrow fifteen thousand dollars from the Five Cents Savings Bank for the construction of the church.

 At the time, political differences which arose from the elections in Greece, brought a disastrous disunity in many communities in America.
 This dispute, plus the continuous objections as to the suitability of Orange Street, brought about the separation of some families from the community and the establishment of another community, "The Assumption of the Virgin Mary," whose members held services at Front Street near Trumbull Street.
 Pastors of this newly found community were Reverend Dionysios Demissianos and Reverend Germanos Tzoumanis.

 The erection of the new church began in 1924, and the consecration services were held on May 3, 1925.
-The construction fo the church cost apprx.
-65 thousand dollars, from which over 30 thousand dollars was held in mortgage.
+The construction of the church cost approximately $65K, from which over $30K was held in mortgage.
 The contractors were Ernest Whitehead and Company.